nathaniel-ribeiro/PlumFlower/README.md

 [150k tournament games](https://github.com/CGLemon/chinese-chess-PGN)

 ## Acknowledgments
-A huge thank you to the Xiangqi.com community for directing me towards helpful resources and being very accomodating!
+A huge thank you to the Xiangqi.com community for directing us towards helpful resources and being very accomodating!
 Thank you to CGLemon on GitHub for curating a PGN-format dataset of games.